-Venturing into the Caribbean’s wildest frontier
+Venturing into the Nature Island’s wildest frontier

-Authentic Caribbean charm
+Unspoiled Caribbean charm

 Dramatic volcanic shorelines